emfcamp/Website/templates/about/health.md

 Never get so intoxicated that you can't take care of yourself.
 Our [code of conduct](/code-of-conduct) applies to everyone, and intoxication is never an excuse for bad behaviour.

+If you do find yourself in need of help, contact your Village, First Aid or Welfare.

 ## Burns
 Camping gas accidents can cause serious burns.
 Never change gas canisters in or near a tent and make sure the canister is threaded properly before lighting.